Discover it® Balance Transfer review: The most rewarding balance transfer card available

 Discover it Balance Transfer vs. Citi® Double Cash Card

-The Citi Double Cash Card is one of the few credit cards with an 18-month 0 percent intro APR on balance transfers to earn substantial rewards other than the Discover it Balance Transfer.
+The Citi Double Cash Card is one of the few credit cards with an 18-month 0 percent intro APR on balance transfers (variable 16.99 percent to 26.99 percent thereafter) to earn substantial rewards other than the Discover it Balance Transfer.
 The Double Cash card rakes in up to 2 percent unlimited cash back on all purchases; you’ll get 1 percent when you purchase and another 1 percent once you pay the purchase off.
 This rewards scheme could make it a wiser option than the Discover it Balance Transfer if rotating categories are a bit too hands-on for you, or if you plan to pair it with other Citi credit cards.

 Best cards to pair with this card